sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/onprem_data_migration.md

 ### Upgrade databases

-> NOTE: This step may be skipped if the customer upgraded to the latest version (equivalent to the active Cloud instance) before creating their snapshot.
+> [!NOTE] This step may be skipped if the customer upgraded to the latest version (equivalent to the active Cloud instance) before creating their snapshot.

 If the Sourcegraph version of the imported database is behind Cloud, then you must run a database migration: